What is the difference between a Binding Financial Agreement (BFA) and Consent Orders?

 The other question we get asked a bit is, can't we just agree and distribute the assets without a Financial Agreement or Consent Orders?
 This is an entirely different problem, and is therefore the subject of a separate article that you can read by clicking on this link.

-Hamish Williams and Jacinta Watkins are experienced in family law matters and ready to help you to settle your property matter in a way that provides certainty for all involved.
+Hamish Williams is experienced in family law matters and ready to help you to settle your property matter in a way that provides certainty for all involved.

-They are not only more than qualified to understand and investigate your family law property matters, but they also understand that family breakdown is an emotional time.
-They will try and make the process as manageable and easy to understand as possible.
-They are also well versed in the risks and benefits to children of certain orders or situations, and ready to advise and assist you to either settle your custody disputes with your ex-spouse, or assist you to urgently litigate your matter if orders are needed to protect your children.
+He understands that family breakdown is an emotional time.
+He will try and make the process as manageable and easy to understand as possible.
+He is also well versed in the risks and benefits to children of certain orders or situations, and ready to advise and assist you to either settle your custody disputes with your ex-spouse, or assist you to urgently litigate your matter if orders are needed to protect your children.